Salvi0ne/OCR-prototype-python/README.md

 # OCR Receipt Processor

+## Design

+- Go to design>OCR-2.excalidraw, export this file to https://excalidraw.com/ or click here [excalidraw](https://excalidraw.com/) to see the design..

 This Python script processes receipt images using OCR technology.
 It extracts date and total amount information, categorizes spending, and saves the data to an Excel file.
 Features include:

 - Image preprocessing